tiaringhio/PhotoProofing/README.md

 ## .NET

 .NET is my backend language of choice, it's fast, easy to use and has a great community.
 I used the .NET 6 framework (the latest LTS version).
 The API is fully asynchronous and easy to understand (i hope).
-I used the latest version of Entity Framework (code-first approach) together with LINQ to manage the Database i choose (Planetscale).
+I used the latest version of Entity Framework (code-first approach) together with LINQ to manage the Database i chose (Planetscale).

 ## PlanetScale